-The Palliative Care team has a clinical and educational role at Bradford Royal Infirmary and St. Luke’s Hospital.
+The Palliative Care team sees inpatients and their carers on wards at Bradford Royal Infirmary and St. Luke’s Hospital.
 The service offered is an advisory one, in which patients remain under the care of the referring team.

 The team also works closely with the palliative care teams at two local hospices (Marie Curie, Bradford, and Sue Ryder, Manorlands in Oxenhope).

-The team will not take over your care (except in a hospice), but will work closely with the professionals looking after you in hospital or at home.
+The Palliative Care team will not take over your care (except in a hospice), but will work closely with the professionals looking after you in hospital or at home.

 Specialist palliative care provides expertise in symptom control as well as support and guidance to yourself and your family.
 Members of the team can see any patient with life-limiting illness, not just those with cancer.